jonatasdemello/codility-javascript/README.md

 mkdir 17-Dynamic-Programming
 ```

+Now I am ready to starting solving some problems using TDD.
-I will start with the first lesson (warm-up), but the setup process will be the same for all.
+Here I will start with the first lesson (warm-up), but the setup process will be the same for all.

+## Solution

-The first lesson is "Iterations" and the task is "Binary Gap", so I created 2 files in the "01-Iterations" folder:
+The first lesson is "Iterations" and the task is "Binary Gap".
+I created 2 files in the "01-Iterations" folder:

 The first file is the code (solution) itself and it is called **"binary-gap.js"**: